Skip to main content

 Implement access controls: not everyone should access customer data.
 Implement encryption for sensitive data.
 Design retention policies: delete data when no longer needed.
 As AI systems emerge that could make unfair decisions based on protected characteristics, implement monitoring to catch these issues.

-Establish metrics and monitor them over time.
-Track completeness (% records with required fields populated), accuracy (sampled audits), consistency (% records following expected format), and uniqueness (ratio of unique to total records).
+Establish and monitor metrics over time including completeness (% records with required fields), accuracy (sampled audits), consistency (% records following expected format), and uniqueness (ratio of unique to total records).
+Set baselines and improvement targets to track progress.

 Establish baselines and set improvement targets.
 If your customer data is currently 82% complete, aim for 95%.
 If address accuracy is 92%, target 97%.
 These improvements compound when aggregated across systems.